 Contracting out can pose disadvantages to both suppliers and government.
-For example, it can expose suppliers to significant liability regardless of the size of their contribution to the loss.
-So it can limit competition because of higher insurance costs.
+For example, it can expose suppliers to significant liability regardless of the size of their contribution to the loss and limit competition because of higher insurance costs.
 Contracting out can reduce the range of suppliers, particularly SMEs.
 The suppliers’ costs arising from contracting out may also be passed on to agencies through higher prices for services.
 Commercial approaches in contracts provides more information.

 Dispute resolution processes should be simple, fast and low cost.

-Use mediation for small businesses with a turnover of less than $2 million via the Office of the NSW Small Business Commissioner.
+Use mediation for small businesses via the Office of the NSW Small Business Commissioner.

 Clearly identify any government policies or requirements that a supplier must comply with under a contract.

-In general, specifications should be outcomes-based as opposed to technical requirements.
-But they will depend on the nature of the goods and services.
+In general, specifications should be outcomes-based as opposed to technical requirements, but will depend on the nature of the goods and services.

 There should not be a mandatory requirement that a supplier has previous experience supplying to government.